yunho7464/yunho7464.github.io/_projects/2_project.md

 Proprioception refers to the perception of one's limb positions, while metacognition involves monitoring one's own cognitive process.
 In our research, we explored metacognition of proprioception in older and younger adults to determine if the capability to self-assess limb positioning declines with age.

 <b> Method: </b>
 Participants positioned their hands on the apparatus, as depicted in the subsequent figures.
-They were then tasked with determining whether two successive positions felt consistent or inconsistent.
+They were then instructed to determine whether two successive positions felt consistent or inconsistent.
 Subsequently, they assessed their confidence in the accuracy of their response.

 <div class="row">
     <div class="col-sm-6 mt-3 mt-md-0">